denniskuijs/openremote/docs/research_decouple_data.md

 In this section, I will outline the final results of this research and the next steps, as discussed.

 ### 4.1.
 Advise
-After exploring the possibilities of decoupling the IoT data and storing it on a separate `EBS` data volume, I conclude that several approaches are effective. <br/>
+After exploring the possibilities of decoupling the IoT data and storing it on a separate `EBS` data volume, I conclude that several approaches are effective.
 Based on the prototype, I recommend using the first approach, as it is the simplest option and requires minimal changes to the `Docker Compose` file.

 ### 4.2.
 Feedback from Team Members
 Based on the feedback from various team members, I've received several keypoints for further development.

   - Investigate the possibilities to mount the seperate `EBS` data volume to the existing `Docker` directory on the root volume instead of creating an new directory.
-  - Re-create the prototype in the existing CI/CD pipeline (`provision host`) including features such as automatic `create/mount volume`, `detach volume script`, `CloudWatch metrics` and `automate the snapshot process`.
+  - Re-create the prototype in the existing CI/CD pipeline (`provision host`) including features such as automatic `create/mount` volume, `attach/detach` volume script, `CloudWatch` metrics and automate the `snapshot` creation process.
   - Investigate the possibilities for `blue/green deployments` and multi-attach `EBS` volumes.

 ### 4.3.
 Next Steps